cloudposse/atmos/website/docs/core-concepts/vendoring/vendoring.md

 id: vendoring
 ---

-Atmos natively supports the concept of "vendoring", which is making copies of the 3rd party components, stacks, and other artifacts in your own repo.
+Atmos natively supports the concept of "vendoring", which is making copies of 3rd-party components, stacks, and other artifacts in your own repo.

 With Atmos vendoring, you can copy components and other artifacts from the following sources: